Combining Evidence Across Filtrations: Experiments: Sequentially testing randomness

 Figure~\ref{fig:exch_adjusted} shows plots of the conformal test martingale $\e^\conf$ (the same one used in Figure~\ref{fig:figure1}) alongside its $\e$-lifted version $\adjf((\e_t^\conf)^*)$, where $\adjf$ is the mixture adjuster~\eqref{eqn:adjuster_example}.
 The plots are drawn analogously to Figure~\ref{fig:figure1}, showing 100 runs of the e-processes and their values at the $\bbF$-stopping time $\tau^\bbF$.
 We use the same $\tau^\bbF$ as before (the first time seeing five consecutive zeros in the data sequence), and we use the same data sequence as before, sampled from an IID $\mathsf{Ber}(0.3)$.

 As shown in the plots, unlike the original CTM, its adjusted version is mostly no greater than 1.
 Over $10,000$ repeated runs, the mean of the stopped e-values for the adjusted e-process is $0.60 \pm 0.001$, suggesting that the adjusted e-process meets the validity definition~\eqref{eqn:eprocess} at this $\bbF$-stopping time.
-This gives evidence that the adjusted e-process can be combined with the UI e-process via averaging, such that the combined version is an e-process in $\bbF$.
+This validates our theoretical result that the adjusted e-process can be combined with the UI e-process via averaging, such that the combined version is an e-process in $\bbF$.

 Next, we show how the combined e-process via $\e$-lifting can leverage the statistical power of UI and conformal e-processes, which are powerful against different alternative hypotheses.
 In Figure~\ref{fig:combined_alt}, we compare UI, conformal (the ``simple jumper'' variant; see Section~\ref{sec:simple_jumper}), and the combined e-processes on a simulated, \emph{non-random} binary data sequence.
 Following Corollary~\ref{cor:e_with_e}, we construct the combined e-process as $\bar\e^\adjname = (\bar\e_t^\adjname)_{t\geq 0}$, where $\bar\e_0^\adjname = 1$ and